Have a cause you really hate? Want to discredit it? Well, fortunately for you, there’s History’s Worst Dictators™.

 This pithy fabrication, repeated thousands of times, is at least based on something.
 There’s no evidence he ever said these words, but it looks like a bad paraphrasing of Hitler’s opinion that disarming occupied nations was imperative to maintaining control of them.

-Hitler did think that disarming conquered peoples was key to maintaining control of that territory, but that case aside, he did not claim disarming Germans was a key part of the Nazi program.
+Hitler did think that disarming conquered peoples was key to maintaining control of foreign territory, but that case aside, he did not claim disarming Germans was a key part of the Nazi program.

 The Moral of the Story Is…